MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

 ## Poisoning Attacks and Defenses

+### Poisoning Attacks and Defenses: 2021

+- FIBA: Frequency-Injection based Backdoor Attack in Medical Image Analysis. [[paper]](https://arxiv.org/abs/2112.01148) [[code]](https://github.com/hazardfy/fiba)
+  - Yu Feng, Benteng Ma, Jing Zhang, Shanshan Zhao, Yong Xia, Dacheng Tao. *CVPR 2022*
+  - Key Word: Backdoor Attack; Medical Image; Healthcare.
+  - <details><summary>Digest</summary>

+- AEVA: Black-box Backdoor Detection Using Adversarial Extreme Value Analysis. [[paper]](https://arxiv.org/abs/2110.14880) [[code]](https://github.com/junfenggo/aeva-blackbox-backdoor-detection-main)
+  - Junfeng Guo, Ang Li, Cong Liu. *ICLR 2022*
+  - Key Word: Backdoor Detection.
+  - <details><summary>Digest</summary> We address the black-box hard-label backdoor detection problem where the DNN is fully black-box and only its final output label is accessible.
+We approach this problem from the optimization perspective and show that the objective of backdoor detection is bounded by an adversarial objective.

+- Adversarial Unlearning of Backdoors via Implicit Hypergradient. [[paper]](https://arxiv.org/abs/2110.03735) [[code]](https://github.com/yizeng623/i-bau_adversarial_unlearning_of-backdoors_via_implicit_hypergradient)
+  - Yi Zeng, Si Chen, Won Park, Z. Morley Mao, Ming Jin, Ruoxi Jia. *ICLR 2022*
+  - Key Word: Backdoor Defenses; Backdoor Removal; Adversarial Unlearning.
+  - <details><summary>Digest</summary> We propose a minimax formulation for removing backdoors from a given poisoned model based on a small set of clean data.
+This formulation encompasses much of prior work on backdoor removal.
+We propose the Implicit Backdoor Adversarial Unlearning (I-BAU) algorithm to solve the minimax.
+Unlike previous work, which breaks down the minimax into separate inner and outer problems, our algorithm utilizes the implicit hypergradient to account for the interdependence between inner and outer optimization.

+- BadPre: Task-agnostic Backdoor Attacks to Pre-trained NLP Foundation Models. [[paper]](https://arxiv.org/abs/2110.02467)
+  - Kangjie Chen, Yuxian Meng, Xiaofei Sun, Shangwei Guo, Tianwei Zhang, Jiwei Li, Chun Fan. *ICLR 2022*
+  - Key Word: Pre-trained Natural Language Processing Models; Backdoor Attacks.
+  - <details><summary>Digest</summary> In this work, we propose BadPre, the first backdoor attack against various downstream models built based on pre-trained NLP models.
+BadPre can launch trojan attacks against different language tasks with the same trigger.
+The key insight of our approach is that downstream models can inherit the security characteristics from the pre-trained models.

+- How to Inject Backdoors with Better Consistency: Logit Anchoring on Clean Data. [[paper]](https://arxiv.org/abs/2109.01300)
+  - Zhiyuan Zhang, Lingjuan Lyu, Weiqiang Wang, Lichao Sun, Xu Sun. *ICLR 2022*
+  - Key Word: Backdoor Attacks; Weight Perturbations.
+  - <details><summary>Digest</summary> Previous work finds that backdoors can be injected into a trained clean model with Adversarial Weight Perturbation (AWP), which means the variation of parameters are small in backdoor learning.
+In this work, we observe an interesting phenomenon that the variations of parameters are always AWPs when tuning the trained clean model to inject backdoors.
+We further provide theoretical analysis to explain this phenomenon.
+We are the first to formulate the behavior of maintaining accuracy on clean data as the consistency of backdoored models, which includes both global consistency and instance-wise consistency.

+- Data Poisoning Won't Save You From Facial Recognition. [[paper]](https://arxiv.org/abs/2106.14851) [[code]](https://github.com/ftramer/facecure)
+  - Evani Radiya-Dixit, Sanghyun Hong, Nicholas Carlini, Florian Tramèr. *ICLR 2022*
+  - Key Word: Poisoning Attacks; Adversarial Examples; Face Recognition.
+  - <details><summary>Digest</summary> We demonstrate that this strategy provides a false sense of security, as it ignores an inherent asymmetry between the parties: users' pictures are perturbed once and for all before being published (at which point they are scraped) and must thereafter fool all future models---including models trained adaptively against the users' past attacks, or models that use new technologies discovered after the attack.

+- Poisoning and Backdooring Contrastive Learning. [[paper]](https://arxiv.org/abs/2106.09667)
+  - Nicholas Carlini, Andreas Terzis. *ICLR 2022*
+  - Key Word: Contrastive Learning; Poisoning Attacks; Backdoor Attacks.
+  - <details><summary>Digest</summary> Multimodal contrastive learning methods like CLIP train on noisy and uncurated training datasets.
+This is cheaper than labeling datasets manually, and even improves out-of-distribution robustness.
+We show that this practice makes backdoor and poisoning attacks a significant threat.
+By poisoning just 0.01% of a dataset (e.g., just 300 images of the 3 million-example Conceptual Captions dataset), we can cause the model to misclassify test images by overlaying a small patch.

+- Backdoor Attacks on Self-Supervised Learning. [[paper]](https://arxiv.org/abs/2105.10123) [[code]](https://github.com/UMBCvision/SSL-Backdoor)
+  - Aniruddha Saha, Ajinkya Tejankar, Soroush Abbasi Koohpayegani, Hamed Pirsiavash.  *CVPR 2022*
+  - Key Word: Self-Supervised Learning; Backdoor Attacks.
+  - <details><summary>Digest</summary> State-of-the-art self-supervised methods for learning representations from images (e.g., MoCo, BYOL, MSF) use an inductive bias that random augmentations (e.g., random crops) of an image should produce similar embeddings.
+We show that such methods are vulnerable to backdoor attacks - where an attacker poisons a small part of the unlabeled data by adding a trigger (image patch chosen by the attacker) to the images.
+The model performance is good on clean test images, but the attacker can manipulate the decision of the model by showing the trigger at test time

+- LIRA: Learnable, Imperceptible and Robust Backdoor Attacks. [[paper]](https://openaccess.thecvf.com/content/ICCV2021/papers/Doan_LIRA_Learnable_Imperceptible_and_Robust_Backdoor_Attacks_ICCV_2021_paper.pdf) [[code]](https://github.com/khoadoan106/backdoor_attacks)
+  - Khoa Doan, Yingjie Lao, Weijie Zhao, Ping Li. *ICCV 2021*
+  - Key Word: Backdoor Attack.
+  - <details><summary>Digest</summary> The trigger injection function is manually defined in most existing backdoor attack methods, e.g., placing a small patch of pixels on an image or slightly deforming the image before poisoning the model.
+This results in a two-stage approach with a sub-optimal attack success rate and a lack of complete stealthiness under human inspection.
+In this paper, we propose a novel and stealthy backdoor attack framework, LIRA, which jointly learns the optimal, stealthy trigger injection function and poisons the model.
+We formulate such an objective as a non-convex, constrained optimization problem.
+Under this optimization framework, the trigger generator function will learn to manipulate the input with imperceptible noise to preserve the model performance on the clean data and maximize the attack success rate on the poisoned data.

+- CLEAR: Clean-Up Sample-Targeted Backdoor in Neural Networks. [[paper]](https://openaccess.thecvf.com/content/ICCV2021/papers/Zhu_CLEAR_Clean-Up_Sample-Targeted_Backdoor_in_Neural_Networks_ICCV_2021_paper.pdf)
+  - Liuwan Zhu, Rui Ning, Chunsheng Xin, Chonggang Wang, Hongyi Wu. *ICCV 2021*
+  - Key Word: Backdoor Defense; Backdoor Detection.
+  - <details><summary>Digest</summary> We propose a novel scheme to detect and mitigate sample-targeted backdoor attacks.
+We discover and demonstrate a unique property of the sample-targeted backdoor, which forces a boundary change such that small "pockets" are formed around the target sample.
+Based on this observation, we propose a novel defense mechanism to pinpoint a malicious pocket by "wrapping" them into a tight convex hull in the feature space.
+We design an effective algorithm to search for such a convex hull and remove the backdoor by fine-tuning the model using the identified malicious samples with the corrected label according to the convex hull.

 ### Poisoning Attacks and Defenses: 2020

 - Invisible Backdoor Attack with Sample-Specific Triggers. [[paper]](https://arxiv.org/abs/2012.03816) [[code]](https://github.com/yuezunli/issba)